Co-author: Ellie McLachlan

 Particularly if it’s your first big loan, you’ll need to show that you don’t spend everything you earn.
 If you need some help saving, check out tips from a fellow first home buyer.

-While a recent change of jobs won’t disqualify you from a loan, it may make it more challenging.
-Lenders are generally less comfortable lending to someone who has had numerous jobs or long gaps in employment.
+While a recent change in jobs won’t disqualify you from a loan, it may make it more challenging.
+Lenders are generally more comfortable lending to someone who has had a steady employment history, rather than someone who has had frequent job changes or long gaps in employment.

-6. Have you considered your current net worth?
+7. Have I considered my current net worth?

-Again, make sure it’s realistic.
+Again, make sure your estimate is realistic.
 Your net worth is essentially a grand total of all your assets minus your liabilities.

 Enjoy reading this article?